microsoft/NimbusML/docs/developers/linux-build.md

 For additional options including running tests and building components independently, see `./build.sh -h`.

 ### Known Issues
 The LightGBM estimator fails on Linux when building from source.
-The official NimbusML Linux wheel package on Pypi.org has a working version of LightGBM.
+The official `mlnet` Linux wheel package on Pypi.org has a working version of LightGBM.